nicolsama/unlimitlist/README.md

 * Bullet items can be added as nested lists underneath other items.
 This means that lists can be flowing, and organized.

-* Users can perform a plaintext search, as well as save tags by puttins a '#' in front of a word in a list item.
+* Users can perform a plaintext search, as well as save tags by putting a '#' in front of a word in a list item.

 ## Technologies